 Relapse, in addiction treatment, is when an individual gets sober and then starts using drugs and alcohol again.
 Relapse prevention therapy is a form of cognitive-behavioral therapy that focuses on teaching tools to prevent relapse.

 A Therapist will teach the client strategies to:

 - Identify “high-risk” situations and healthy coping skills

 - Stay involved in group therapy sessions for support

 Relapse prevention therapy identifies the individual’s vulnerable spots that could lead to relapse and prepare them to cope with what life puts in their path.
 Relapse prevention therapy does not treat relapse as a failure but as an opportunity to grow and learn.
 Referring to relapse as a “slip” or “lapse,” hopefully shortens the length of it and lessens the fear of getting help again.

 Addiction Recovery At Ken Seeley Rehab

 Achieving sobriety in 1989, Ken Seeley has dedicated his life to helping others find a healthy and sober life.
-To learn more about how Ken Seeley Rehab can help you achieve a life of sobriety, contact our caring and dedicated staff today!
+To learn more about how Ken Seeley Rehab can help you achieve a life of sobriety, contact us online or call and speak with our caring and dedicated staff today!